What is observability?

 processors: [transform]

-Below is an example of a layer that only outputs the message itself without any of the span fields or metadata.
+Below is an example tracing_subscriber layer that prints only the log message, without span metadata.

 #[derive(Clone)]